Student Research Grants

 The awardee is expected to use the grant funds in accordance with the proposed budget.
 At the end of the grant period, each grant recipient must submit a report to the SWS Executive Office.
 Reports should provide a brief update on the status of the research and also describe the actual use of funds.
 If the recipient is unable to complete the research as proposed, unexpended funds must be returned to SWS.

-All Student Research Grant questions may be directed to Dianna Hogan, Chair of the SWS Student Research Grants Subcommittee.
+All Student Research Grant questions may be directed to David Bailey, Chair of the SWS Student Research Grants Subcommittee.